shreenivasn99/dpgui-maker/README.md

 2) A summary in the form of tree widget is also shown.
 3) Saving saves to your_project.py in your cwd.
 4) Modify any parameter except tag.
 If tag needs to be modified, just remove and re-create the item with new tag.

+## Note
+Some widgets need extra necessary parameters (example- add_line_series).
+Program will crash if they are not supplied with.